Claude Is Coming to QuickBooks and Xero: Here's What It Means for Your Finance Team

 Published On

-Inuit Partners with Anthropic for Real-Time Visibility
+Intuit Partners with Anthropic for Real-Time Visibility

+Intuit – the company behind QuickBooks, TurboTax, Credit Karma, and Mailchimp – announced a partnership with Anthropic to bring Claude into the Intuit platform for mid-market businesses.
 Inside QuickBooks and Intuit Enterprise Suite, businesses will be able to build and deploy AI agents powered by Claude's reasoning capabilities.
 These agents can combine expense data, payroll figures, and sales performance to automatically flag margin variances, surface cash flow gaps, and identify underperforming areas.

 Xero Integrates Claude for Improved Financial Intelligence

+Inside Claude.ai, users can connect their Xero accounts and work with live financial data for scenario planning, year-end analysis, and business decisions without platform-switching.
 Xero described it as the first time its customers would be able to work with their financial data directly inside a major AI platform.
-Anthropic's Managing Director of International, Chris Ciauri, put it plainly: "This provides small businesses and their advisors with the kind of financial intelligence that used to require a dedicated analyst or CFO."
+Anthropic's Managing Director of International, Chris Ciauri, noted that the integration provides small businesses and their advisors with the kind of financial intelligence that previously required a dedicated analyst or CFO.

-How These Anthropic Deals Affect Your Team
+How These Deals Actually Affect Your Team

 Frequently Asked Questions